 Originally from Germantown, TN, Thomas received a Bachelor of Architecture degree from the Fay Jones School of Architecture at the University of Arkansas.
 While in school, Thomas served as a Teaching Assistant for Architectural Theory and experimented with robotic fabrication methods as an option studio.

 Since joining Wheeler Kearns Architects (WKA) in 2015, Thomas has worked on a range of projects, from small interpretive monument elements for a Wetland Forest Preserve to high-end single family residences in Michigan.
 He was also a key team member for the Hyperloop Station design competition, which was selected as a finalist and exhibited at the SpaceX Hyperloop Design Weekend in College Station, TX and received the BIM for Innovation Award in the Build Earth Live event.

 With a particular interest in virtual reality technologies, Thomas seeks to explore and share new techniques with the team.
 He has has taught several internal “WKA-U” lunch and learn courses including a four-part series on IES energy modeling software and one on “Architectural Visualization using Unreal Engine 4.”

-Outside of the office he can be found creating, reading, or water coloring with the EveryOthers club across Chicago.
+Outside of the office he can be found reading, designing games, or water coloring with the EveryOthers club across Chicago.
 Thomas and his wife reside in the Lakeview neighborhood.